shxuryaaz/BlackSwan-Credit-system/README.md

 - **Manual News Upload**: Custom text analysis for demonstration and testing

 **Fault Tolerance & Error Handling**:
-- Exponential backoff retry mechanisms for API failures (because APIs are like cats - sometimes they just don't want to cooperate)
+- Exponential backoff retry mechanisms for API failures
 - Circuit breaker patterns for data source outages
 - Graceful degradation when individual sources are unavailable
 - Comprehensive logging and monitoring for all data pipelines